NamHoaiNguyen/Snake-Game-bbblack-lcd5110-/README.md

 #Snake Game using lcd5110 and beaglebone-black

-#Installtion
+# Installation

-Connect lcd-5110 and buttons with beaglebone:
+Connect lcd-5110 and buttons with beaglebone: <br/>
 	## 1.RST : GPIO47
         ## 2.CE  : GND
         ## 3.Dc  : GPIO45